ArkEcosystemArchive/docs-legacy/docs/tutorials/node/setupdevnet.md

 ### What's Next?

 Great!
 You have a working node, but now you should think about securing it.
-It is especially important if you plan on using this as your delegate/forging node.
+It is especially important if you plan on using a node as your delegate/forging node on mainnet.

-In our next section, we'll discuss making sure your ARK node is as secure as possible.
+In our next section, we'll discuss making sure your ARK Devnet Node is as secure as possible.
 As the ARK network grows, hacking attempts on delegate and relay nodes will become more prevalent.
 Defending against DDOS and other various attacks is extremely important in securing the network.

-## Docker

-Check our [official guide](/guidebook/core/docker.html) to get your node running with Docker.